hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 weather = kx.q.ungroup(weather)
 ```

-You can shrink the table a bit more by removing the rows that are not valid and joining the date with the time:
+We can shrink the table a bit more by removing the rows that are not valid and joining the date with the time:

 ```python